- Infographics for Loadshedding

 The collieries which supply Eskom are contractually obliged to ensure that their coal meets quality requirements including coal size, its moisture content, abrasiveness and combustibility.

-However, the stockyards that store Eskom’s reserve coal supply for emergencies are spread over areas of up to several square kilometres and cannot be protected against severe weather conditions, though we have contingency measures in place for their management.
+However, the stockyards that store Eskom’s reserve coal supply are spread over areas of up to several square kilometres and cannot be protected against severe weather conditions, although we do have contingency measures in place for their management.

 Coal is fed from the stockpiles to storage bunkers at the power station on conveyor belts and from there is fed into pulverising mills which grind it into dust as fine as cake flour.
 Hot air, to dry it, blasts the powdered coal through coal burners to the boiler furnace where it burns like a gas – and the heat from the burning coal causes demineralised water contained in tubes to convert to steam at high temperature and pressure.